Muxamedin/ecea-docker/dockerfiles/agent/README.md

 To create an image with Agent:

-1. Run v10 agent install on machine where docker image is to be prepared
+Step 1.
+Install ECFS installer on host machine
-2. Run build.sh script to prepare /opt for docker image and build your image
+Step 2.
+Run agent install on machine where docker image needs to be prepared Step 3.
+Use build.sh to prepare /opt and output a docker image

 ## COMMAND1
 ```bash